khakhalin/notes/keywords/system_interview.md

 Some people say that you shouldn't really ask what are the defining features, and how much the system should scale, but sorta make hypotheses about that, state them very clearly, and overall use it as another dimension to the problem, to look around it (if this is important, then we can do this; if that other thing is important, then we can do that).
 Others say - ask questions, make sure you get from the interviewer what features are important and which ones aren't.

-Typicall, with real white boards, they always expect you to draw block diagrams.
+Typically, with real white boards, they always expect you to draw block diagrams.

+# For data specifically

+As of 2023, "starting small" (building a start-up, or responding to a question about a hypothetical startup) probably includes [[postgres]], [[docker]] on [[kubernetes]], and [[airflow]] to run ETL jobs.
+Probably [[aws]] as the cloud provider.

+As you grow (or "grow" within the fantasy universe of an interview), you can mention [[dbt]]

+Always remember that data / systems interviews also have a [[behav_interview]] aspect to them: show that you are thinking practically, from the busines pov, using tools as means to an end, not as a goal in itself.

 # Questions to address